 - Ease of use: Coffee makers for people with dementia should be easy to use even if the person using it has shivering hands.
 You don’t need a coffee maker with a million functions; instead, opt for a machine that is simple to operate

-- Safety features such as automatic turn off function
+- Safety features such as an automatic turn-off function

 - Easy to clean

-People with dementia might not be able to pull up some of the modest tasks.
+People with dementia might be unable to pull up some modest tasks.
 The right toaster can make the life of your senior loved one much easier by providing them with a safe and efficient method to prepare their breakfast.

 Below are aspects to consider buying a toaster for a loved one with dementia or Alzheimer’s: